openframeworks/ofBook/17_threads/chapter.md

 }
 ```

-When we call `condition.wait(mutex)` the mutex needs to be locked before, then the condition unlocks the mutex and blocks the execution of that thread until `condition.signal()` is called.
-When the condition awakes the thread because it's been signaled, it locks the mutex again and continues the execution, there, we can read the queue without problem because we know that the other thread won't be able to access it since we are holding the mutex, copy the next url to ping and unlock the mutex to keep the lock time to a minimum.
+When we call `condition.wait(mutex)` the mutex needs to be locked before **[BD: Be specific about before what]**, then the condition unlocks the mutex and blocks the execution of that thread until `condition.signal()` is called.
+When the condition awakens the thread because it's been signaled, it locks the mutex again and continues the execution.
+We can read the queue without problem because we know that the other thread won't be able to access it.
+We copy the next url to ping and unlock the mutex to keep the lock time to a minimum.
 Then outside the lock we ping the server and start the process again.

-Whenever the queue gets emptied the condition will block the execution of the thread avoiding to have to run it constantly in the background.
+Whenever the queue gets emptied the condition will block the execution of the thread to avoid it from running in the background.

+**[BD: Perhaps some sort of conclusion would be nice here]**

 <em style="font-size:0.8em; text-align:center; display:block;">This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.</em>